 - short stature born small for gestational age (SGA) with no catch-up growth by 2 years to 4 years of age.

 ZOMACTON is indicated for the replacement of endogenous GH in adults with GH deficiency.

 Administration And Use Instructions

-- Therapy with ZOMACTON should be supervised by a physician who is experienced in the diagnosis and management of patients with the conditions for which ZOMACTON is indicated [see INDICATIONS AND USAGE].
+- Therapy with ZOMACTON should be supervised by a physician who is experienced in the diagnosis and management of patients with the conditions for which ZOMACTON is indicated [see INDICATIONS].

 - Fundoscopic examination should be performed routinely before initiating treatment with ZOMACTON to exclude preexisting papilledema, and periodically thereafter [see WARNINGS AND PRECAUTIONS].

 - Administer ZOMACTON by subcutaneous injection to the back of the upper arm, abdomen, buttock, or thigh with regular rotation of injection sites to avoid lipoatrophy.

 - ZOMACTON 5 mg and 10 mg can be administered using a standard sterile disposable syringe or a ZOMA-Jet® Needle Free Delivery Device, using the respective device (i.e., 5 mg or 10 mg ZOMA-Jet® Needle Free Delivery Device).
 For proper use, please refer to the Instructions for Use provided with the administration device.
 If using a syringe, the volume of the syringe should be small enough so that the prescribed dose can be withdrawn from the vial with reasonable accuracy.